Three, and they label you a serial killer.

 There is an element to the writing that I did enjoy – the cadence.
 The words have a flow and a minimalist rhythm to them that came across like poetry.
-The problem for me was that when a character had to express thoughts or feelings, it came across as immature, bratty or illogical.
-And that kind of ruined the poetry side to the writing.
+The problem for me was that when a character had to express thoughts or feelings, it had an immature, bratty or illogical vibe.
+That ruined the poetry side to the writing.

 There’s also an underlying feeling of “women should be in the kitchen” to this that irked me.
 Maybe that’s the culture, but the culture and the setting of Nigeria isn’t explored enough to make sense of it for me.
 I suppose it doesn’t need to be expanded upon for the ignorant, but whatever.
 In a general sense, it just raised my feminist hackles.

 This is by no means a “bad” book or even the worst book I’ve read out of the last 100, but it’s just not what I wanted it to be.
 And what it tries to be, doesn’t work particularly well for me.
 It’s not satire and it’s not crime fiction.
 And as a contemporary, I found it lacked the depth I need for an emotional connection.
 But if you’re into tales of sister relationships that exist in absurd situations, then you’re probably going to like this.

 When Korede’s dinner is interrupted one night by a distress call from her sister, Ayoola, she knows what’s expected of her: bleach, rubber gloves, nerves of steel and a strong stomach.
 This’ll be the third boyfriend Ayoola’s dispatched in “self-defence” and the third mess that her lethal little sibling has left Korede to clear away.
 She should probably go to the police for the good of the menfolk of Nigeria, but she loves her sister and, as they say, family always comes first.
 Until, that is, Ayoola starts dating a doctor at the hospital where Korede works as a nurse.
 Korede’s long been in love with him, and isn’t prepared to see him wind up with a knife in his back: but to save one would mean sacrificing the other…